Learning how to improve communication in marriage is something we are always working on.

 And not just any service, but a sermon series on marriage.

 The message was about successful communication.
+How to improve communication in marriage.

 I’ve blogged about our words in marriage a few times on the blog.